Suggestions

 ...

-Widget remoteView = (widget.hasRemoteStream)
+Widget remoteView = widget.hasRemoteStream

-? new StringeeVideoView(
+?
+StringeeVideoView(

-callId, /// callId of StringeeCall2
+callId, /// callId of StringeeCall

 false, /// true - local video, false - remote video